studi6/.github/profile/README.md

 Studi6 is part of the UBC Gamedev community here at the University of British Columbia.
-In a team of talented artists, writers, and programmers, we are working on our very first game.
+With a team of talented artists, writers, and programmers, we are working on our very first game.
 Stay tuned!

 <!--